pureinsights/discovery-cli/README.md

 # Pureinsights Discovery Platform: Command Line Interface Documentation

 ## Installation
+There are two methods to install the Discovery CLI:

 ### With Go (Easiest)
 The easiest way to install the Discovery CLI is using [Go](https://go.dev/doc/install).
 Then, we can simply run: